google/WebFundamentals/src/content/en/tools/chrome-devtools/load-performance/get-started.md

 1. Go to `chrome://version` to check what version of Chrome you're using.
 This tutorial was made with Chrome 68.
 If you're using an earlier or later version, some features may look different or not be available.
-   You should be able to complete most of the tutorial.
-Just keep in mind that the UI may look different than what you see in this tutorial's screenshots.
 1. <a class="gc-analytics-event" href="https://glitch.com/edit/#!/tony" target="_blank" rel="noopener"
    data-category="CTA" data-label="{% dynamic print request.path %}">Open the source code for the site</a>.
-   This tab will be referred to as the **editor tab**.
+   This tab will be referred to as the *editor tab*.

      <figure>
        <img src="imgs/editor.png" alt="The editor tab."/>